mallen-11/used-car-appraisal/README.md

 # Machine Learning: A New Used Car Salesman

+An article for this repo can be found at this link https://www.linkedin.com/pulse/machine-learning-new-used-car-salesman-morgan-allen/?published=t.

 This repository contains all of the steps in the analysis and model building for a used car price predictor.
 This includes a folder containing all the data, a notebook where all the data was cleaned and analyzed, an article, and a presentation.
 Below, I will go into what you can expect from each of these.

 ### Data